Skip to main content

 How to submit

 Submissions are now open and must be entered using the online form.
-At least one named author must register as a paying delegate and in attendance on 3-4 February 2025.
-We encourage you to secure your place at the point of submissions to ensure you secure your booking at the super early bird rates by 10 June 2024, saving up to £150.
+At least one named author must register as a paying delegate and attend the conference on 29-30 June 2026.
+We encourage you to secure your place when you submit your abstract to take advantage of the super early bird rates, saving up to £125.

 Eligibility